stuartst/docker-transmission-openvpn/docs/faq.md

 **What is the difference between these solutions?**

 A good question as they both seem to override what DNS servers the container should use.
-However they are not equal.
+However, they are not equal.

 The first solution uses the dns flags from Docker.
 This will mean that we instruct Docker to use these DNS servers for the container, but the resolv.conf file in the container will still point to the Docker DNS service.
 Docker might have many reasons for this but one of